 Two hairstylists smiling and holding their Salon Spectrum ‘Spotlight’ neurodiversity-in-the-salon workbooks during an inclusive education workshop.

-Each stylist leaves with their own Personalised Action Plan and their Essentials Kit to put their learning into practice right away.
+Each stylist leaves with their own Personalised Action Plan and Essentials Kit, so the changes actually stick, not just sound good in theory.

 The Mission